ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 In general, if it's not clear after ninety days that a hire is going to work out, it likely won t magically become better after 120 or 150 days, and it's best to let them go.
 You should terminate this employee the same as any other, with a full severance package and as much kindness as possible.

 I encourage you to take full ownership of the mis-hire.
-If you hired them, take responsibility; it means your hiring process isn t perfect.
+If you hired them, take responsibility; it means your hiring process isn't perfect.
 Don't penalize the employee for it.
 An industry-standard severance package at a startup is four weeks salary, benefits if you can extend them, and assistance finding another job in any way you're comfortable offering.

 #### Onboarding Timeline